Robert P. Griffin: Early life

-Griffin was born in Detroit, Michigan and attended public schools in Garden City and Dearborn.
+Griffin was born in Detroit, Michigan, and attended public schools in Garden City and Dearborn.
 During the Second World War, he enlisted in the 71st Infantry Division in 1943 and spent fourteen months in Europe.
-After the war, he graduated from Central Michigan College (now Central Michigan University) in Mount Pleasant in 1947.
-He received a law degree from the University of Michigan Law School and was admitted to the bar in 1950.
-He commenced the practice of law in Traverse City.
+After the war, he graduated from Central Michigan University (known in former times as Central Michigan College) in Mount Pleasant, Michigan in 1947.
+He received a Juris Doctor degree from the University of Michigan Law School and was admitted to the bar in 1950.
+He commenced the practice of law in Traverse City, Michigan.

 Career

-Griffin was elected as a Republican to the U.S. House of Representatives from Michigan's 9th congressional district in 1956, unseating incumbent Ruth Thompson in the Republican primary.
-Griffin served in the House during the Eighty-fifth United States Congress as well as the four succeeding Congresses, a period spanning January 3, 1957 until May 10, 1966.
-After the revelations of the McClellan Committee, which investigated corruption and organized crime influence in labor unions, he and Rep. Phil Landrum sponsored the Labor Management Reporting and Disclosure Act of 1959 also known as the Landrum-Griffin Act.
+Griffin was elected to the U.S. House of Representatives from Michigan's 9th congressional district in 1956, unseating incumbent Ruth Thompson in the Republican primary.
+Griffin served in the House during the 85th United States Congress as well as the four succeeding United States Congresses, a period spanning January 3, 1957, until May 10, 1966.
+After the revelations of the United States Senate Select Committee on Improper Activities in Labor and Management, which investigated corruption and organized crime influence in labor unions, he and United States House of Representatives member Phillip M. Landrum from Georgia sponsored the Labor Management Reporting and Disclosure Act of 1959 also known as the Landrum-Griffin Act.
 He later supported Gerald Ford as the Republican Conference Chairman and later, the House Minority Leader.
-During his tenure in the House, Griffin voted in favor of the Civil Rights Acts of 1960 and 1964, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965, but did not vote on the Civil Rights Act of 1957.
+During his tenure in the House, Griffin voted in favor of the Civil Rights Acts of 1960 and 1964, as well as the Twenty-fourth Amendment to the United States Constitution and the Voting Rights Act of 1965, but did not vote on the Civil Rights Act of 1957.

-He resigned May 10, 1966 to take a seat in the United States Senate.
-Following the death of Sen. Patrick V. McNamara, Michigan Governor George Romney appointed him for the remainder of McNamara's term.
-In the 1966 election, he won election to a full term, defeating former Governor Soapy Williams by a 56% to 44% margin.
+He resigned May 10, 1966, to take a seat in the United States Senate.
+Following the death of United States Senate member Patrick V. McNamara, governor of Michigan George W. Romney appointed him to finish McNamara's term.
+In the 1966 election, he won election to a full term, defeating former Governor G. Mennen Williams by a 56% to 44% margin.
 He defeated Attorney General Frank J. Kelley in the 1972 election for a second term.

-In 1968, Griffin led a successful filibuster against the nomination of Supreme Court Associate Justice Abe Fortas to be elevated to the position of Chief Justice, charging President (and former Senate Majority Leader) Lyndon B. Johnson with cronyism, noting the close relationship between the two.
+In 1968, Griffin led a successful filibuster against the nomination of Associate Justice Associate Justice of the Supreme Court of the United States Abe Fortas to be elevated to the position of Chief Justice, charging President (and former Senate Majority Leader) Lyndon B. Johnson with cronyism, noting the close relationship between the two.
 Fortas resigned his Associate Justice seat in May 1969 when it was discovered Fortas had been paid a $20,000 a year retainer by Louis Wolfson, a close friend and former client, since 1966.
-Griffin voted in favor of the Civil Rights Act of 1968 and the confirmation of Thurgood Marshall to the U.S. Supreme Court.
+Griffin voted in favor of both the Civil Rights Act of 1968 and the confirmation of Thurgood Marshall to the Supreme Court of the United States.
 He became the Republican Whip in the Senate on September 24, 1969, and served until 1977.